Utopia 2

 Parallel/multithreaded execution.

-Definition: parallel.hh:68
+Definition parallel.hh:68

 Notes on Parallel Implementation